The Ultimate Blog Writing SEO Guide (Updated May 2023)

 Check to see whether the site you want a link on actually posts links to other sites in its articles.
 These will either be embedded within the article or listed at the header or footer, where the contributor is noted.
 You then need to check the Source Code of the page (Right Click>>View Page Source) and find that link.
 If you see the words “nofollow” within the link code, then this means they probably don’t accept “dofollow” links (there is no “dofollow code”, it’s basically just a link with the “nofollow” tag omitted) and should be ignored.

 If they do, then send them an email.
-In CHAPTER 8: REVENUE STREAMS we’ll look at this from the other side, showing you how you can receive guest posts as a way of boosting content or making money.
+In MAKING MONEY WITH YOUR BLOG we’ll look at this from the other side, showing you how you can receive guest posts as a way of boosting content or making money.
 When you’re the one asking for such a link, many of the same rules apply: